Kuchaman City: Administration

-Kuchaman City is a part of Didwana - Kuchaman district which is an administrative division of an Indian state Rajasthan.
+Kuchaman City is a part of Didwana-Kuchaman district which is an administrative division of Rajasthan state.
 Kuchaman is further subdivided into sub-division and tehsil.
 Administrative responsibilities are carried out by Rajasthan state-appointed officials.
-The officials in Kuchaman City are an Additional district Magistrate (from the Rajasthan Administrative Service), an Additional Superintendent of Police (from the Rajasthan Police Service) and a Deputy Conservator of Forests (from the Rajasthan Forest Service).
+The officials in Kuchaman City are an Additional District Magistrate (from the Rajasthan Administrative Service), an Additional Superintendent of Police (from the Rajasthan Police Service) and a Deputy Conservator of Forests (from the Rajasthan Forest Service).
 Each of which is assisted by officers and employees of various Rajasthan state services.
 The state-appointed officials are responsible for matters such as health, education, and other primary facilities.

 Municipal council

 Until 2021, the city was administered with a single municipality.
 In 2021, the Rajasthan government decided to form the third Municipal Council after Naguar city and Makrana in Nagaur district for better governance.
 For administrative purposes, the city is further divided into wards from which members of the city council are elected for five-year terms.
 The Municipal Corporation has elected members called Councilors (or Parshads in Hindi), who represent their respective wards (geographical units of the city).
 Ward members are elected by direct voting by voters for a term of 5 years.
 The Kuchaman Municipal Council is divided into a total of forty-five wards.
 The council oversees and executes plans and government schemes for the development of the urban area.